The regulator dependence in the functional renormalization group: a quantitative explanation: Introduction

 One of the most efficient methods for treating strongly correlated systems is the Renormalization Group (RG) introduced by Wilson in the 1970s \cite{Wilson1971,Wilson1972}.
 In particular, its modern version, known as the Non-Perturbative or Functional Renormalization Group (FRG) brought about important progress in the study of critical phenomena.
 For an extensive review on the subject and its recent results we refer the reader to \cite{Dupuis2021}.

 The FRG, being a modern version of Wilson's RG, consists in getting rid of short wavelength fluctuations by integrating them first while the long wavelength fluctuations are kept still.
 This is done by adding a regulating term $\Delta S_k$ to the action which gives an artificial mass or a finite correlation length to modes with wave number smaller than certain arbitrary scale $k$.
 Afterwards, this scale $k$ is gradually reduced from the microscopic scale $\Lambda$ at which the theory is defined, until at $k=0$ the original system with all its fluctuations is recovered.
 This procedure results in an exact evolution equation for an effective action interpolating between the microscopic action $S$ defined at an ultraviolet scale and the Gibbs free energy or the generating functional of one-particle irreducible correlation functions.
 However, in order to solve this equation the use of approximation schemes is, in general, unavoidable.
-One of the most used approximation scheme in this context it is known as the Derivative Expansion (DE).
-This approximation scheme considers an ansatz for the effective action consisting in an expansion on the number of derivatives acting on the fields.
+One of the most used approximation schemes in this context is known as the Derivative Expansion (DE).
+This is so for bosonic theories.
+In the presence of fermionic degrees of freedom typically other kind of approximations are required.
+To fix ideas we focus here to case of scalar bosonic degrees of freedom.
+This approximation scheme considers an ansatz for the effective action consisting in an expansion in the number of derivatives acting on the fields.
 This is very useful because it permits the controlled study of long-distance properties of very general models without having to assume the smallness of any coupling constant.
 As it was recently shown \cite{Balog2019}, in order for the DE to yield accurate and convergent results that are controlled by a small parameter it is important to pick the profile of the regulating term appropriately.
 The PMS is a criterion used to fix the regulator dependence and evidence shows that its implementation yields accurate and precise results which improve at successive orders of the DE.
 One finds that by implementing the PMS error bars are reduced, approximately, by a factor four at each successive order of the DE.
 Moreover, it was shown recently \cite{Balog2020} that for the critical $\phi^4$ scalar theory, the PMS corresponds to considering a theory satisfying, at the critical point, restrictions coming from conformal invariance as much as possible.